 The International Visiting Researcher Program (IVRP) at Gallaudet University was established to accommodate a limited number of professors, researchers, and other scholars who wish to use the facilities at Gallaudet University each academic year.
+Gallaudet is authorized by the U.S. Department of State to operate the IVRP program.
 The Office of Research Support and International Affairs works closely with academic departments and faculty members to extend its resources on a selective basis in the spirit of institutional collegiality, fostering knowledge, and the exchange of information.

 Participants in the IVRP should be one of the following:

 1. Degree-seeking students majoring in a discipline related to deafness who are maintaining satisfactory advancement towards the completion of their academic degree.